Skip navigation links

 Note/Warning

-The default setting for DistMax of 10,000 grid units is intentionally very large so that there will be essentially no chance that the cap on the distance from the wall will corrupt turbulent flow simulations.
-However, even though the calculation is only done once and the results are saved in the .tda file for later use, there may be a very significant penalty in computational time required at startup for flow problems with many zones and large numbers of grid points.
+The default setting for DistMax of 1,000,000 grid units is intentionally very large so that there will be essentially no chance that the cap on the distance from the wall will corrupt turbulent flow simulations.
+In general, users should not need to modify this setting.

 MAX_WALL_DISTANCE DistMax BOUNDARY_LAYER_THICKNESSES